niallstjohn/Codility/README.md

 # Codility

-I have shared my solitions to the Codility.com developer lessons.
+I have shared my solutions to the Codility.com developer lessons.
 Please feel free to share any feedback you have.

 # Social Panda